LucreziaPonti/Reuleaux_new/base_placement_plugin/README.md

   - SAME OPTIONAL ARGUMENTS AS base_placement.launch

-3. Manually setup the Rviz window:
+3. Manually setup the Rviz window - not suggested since the plugin requires multiple parameters, set at launch (in particular for the filtering):
   ```
   rosrun rviz rviz
   ```